AmbiqAI/neuralSPOT/examples/rpc_client_example/README.md

 It's a client/server system needing some careful staging, described below.

 ## Installation and Setup
-You'll need to install some laptop-side software, including ERPC's python library.
+You'll need to install some laptop-side software.

 > *NOTE* for Windows, see our [Windows eRPC application note](../../docs/Application-Note-neuralSPOT-and-Windows.md)

-1. Clone our erpc fork (git@github.com:AmbiqAI/erpc.git)
-2. Install erpc_python (instructions here: https://github.com/AmbiqAI/erpc/tree/develop/erpc_python)
-3. Install Python Libraries needed for our example Python application - see [here](../../neuralspot/ns-rpc/README.md) for a how to run it for the first time.
+To install the Python Libraries needed to run our example Python application, see [here](../../neuralspot/ns-rpc/README.md).

 ## Running the RPC-client example
 Running RPC requires a bit of staging.
 The PC-side server cant start until the USB TTY interface